 - Student Loan Status - As may be specified by Rule, if an applicant or employee has a student loan, the University may check on the loan status and the University may deny employment or take adverse employment action if the applicant or employee has a delinquent or defaulted student loan.

-- Opportunity to Respond - Before an applicant is denied employment or an existing employee is subjected to an adverse employment action based on information obtained in the criminal or other background report, the applicant or employee shall receive a copy of the report, written notice of the reasons for denial or the adverse action, a written description of his/her rights under the Fair Credit Reporting Act, and shall have an opportunity to respond to the reasons and any information received as a result of the background check.
-If an applicant disagrees with the accuracy of any information in the report and notifies the University's Human Resources Division within three (3) business days of his/her receipt of the report, the University shall provide a reasonable opportunity to address the information contained in the report.
+- Opportunity to Respond - Before an applicant is denied employment or an existing employee is subjected to an adverse employment action based on information obtained in the criminal or other background report, the applicant or employee shall receive a copy of the report, written notice of the reasons for denial or the adverse action, a written description of the applicant's rights under the Fair Credit Reporting Act, and shall have an opportunity to respond to the reasons and any information received as a result of the background check.
+If an applicant disagrees with the accuracy of any information in the report and notifies the University through the Department of Human Resource Management within three (3) business days of receipt of the report, the University shall provide a reasonable opportunity to address the information contained in the report.
 This process may be further specified by Rule.

 - Limitations on the Use of Information-Protection of Privacy and Confidentiality - The information contained in the criminal history or other background check will be available only to those persons involved in making employment, promotion or disciplinary decisions or performing the background investigation, and the information will be used only for the purpose of making an employment or promotion decision and shall be treated as confidential information.